 7. Self and Independent Assessments – The licensee conducts self- and independent assessments of their activities and practices, as appropriate, to assess performance and identify areas for improvement.
 Specifically (as applicable):

 (a) The licensee conducts self-assessments at an appropriate frequency; such assessments are of sufficient depth, are comprehensive, are appropriately objective, and are self-critical.
-The licensee periodically assesses the of oversight groups and programs such as CAP and policies.
+The licensee periodically assesses the adequacy of oversight groups and programs such as CAP and policies.

 (b) The licensee tracks and trends safety and construction quality indicators (performance goals), which provide an accurate representation of performance.